The NERSC Allocation Request Form (ERCAP)

 Submitting your request

-When you have completed answering to your satisfaction all the questions on the request form click the Finished box.
-The "Save ERCAP Request" button will change to "Submit ERCAP Request" and clicking it will submit your request.
+When you have completed answering to your satisfaction all the questions on the request form click the checkbox next to Finished.
+The "Save ERCAP Request" button will change to "Submit ERCAP Request" and clicking this button will submit your request.

 Printing and saving to disk

 When you have finished your request it is a good idea to save a copy to disk.
-Click on Download PDF link for the request you want to save and use your browser's Save option.
+Click on "Print ERCAP" for the request you want to save and use your browser's Save as PDF option to save it to your computer.

 Advice on answering long text questions